The Scholarship

 Financial need will be considered.
 The candidate may submit evidence of unmet need as part of the application.

-Citizens for Nuclear Technology Awareness (CNTA) and Savannah River Mission Completion (SRMC) has announced University of South Carolina (U of SC) student Robert Demuth as the winner of the 2022 Robert Maher Memorial Scholarship.
+Citizens for Nuclear Technology Awareness (CNTA) and Savannah River Mission Completion (SRMC) have announced Kennesaw State University (KSU) student Micah Holston as the winner of the 2024 Robert Maher Memorial Scholarship.

-The scholarship is sponsored by SRMC, the liquid waste contractor for the U.S. Department of Energy (DOE) at the Savannah River Site (SRS).
+The $5,000 scholarship is sponsored by SRMC, the liquid waste contractor for the U.S. Department of Energy at the Savannah River Site (SRS).